danilobjr/awesome-dev-tools/README.md

 - [react-icons](https://react-icons.github.io/react-icons/) - SVG react icons of popular icon packs
 - [simple-icons](https://github.com/simple-icons/simple-icons) - SVG icons for popular brands
 - [tabler-icons](https://tabler.io/icons) - A set of over 5700 free MIT-licensed high-quality SVG icons for you to use in your web projects

 ---

+### Lint

+- [lint-staged](https://github.com/lint-staged/lint-staged) - Run tasks like formatters and linters against staged git files and don't let 💩 slip into your code base

+---